senseiji/blog4/_posts/data-engineering/2021-06-21-top-women-in-machine-learning-and-data-science.md

 #
 subheadline: "Data Engineering"
 title: "Top Women In Machine Learning And Data Science"
 teaser: "Ever wondered how many roles in the computing sector do women hold?
 What’s the percentage of women in Machine Learning and Data Science?Unfortunately, not many!
-According to the IBM tech reports, women make up 20% of the total tech roles across t"
+According to the IBM tech reports, women make up 20% of the total tech roles across the globe.The Data Sector has seen an unprecedented boom in the last few years.
+Data Science, Machine Learning, and Data Engineering are amongst the"
 categories:
   - Data Engineering